samadritachoudhury/PURCHASE-INTENTION-ONLINEGAMING/README.md

 Weak.
 Non-significant.
 Meaning Indian gamers don't prioritise the same factors that dominate global research.
-Perceived Enjoyment, Habit, and Satisfaction ranked much higher for Indian respondents than factors like Perceived Value and Social Influence — which global studies consistently flag as dominant.
+Perceived Enjoyment, Habit, and Satisfaction ranked much higher for Indian respondents than factors like Perceived Value and Social Influence, which global studies consistently flag as dominant.

 This misalignment is the central finding of Phase 2.
 It tells us a